 Parameter is that returns a single column table containing the values ( minimum 1 to maximum value 20).

 It is used to show the values into visual, the slicer on report page is using the Parameter to displaying the values from 0 to 20, and a measure named Parameter value, returns the value selected in parameter.

 Lets give the meaningful name to parameter, change the name to Discount as shown below.

 Lets take the Sales Data into table Visual as shown below.

 Using What-If Parameter in Measure

-Lets create a measure named Amount After Discount that will returns the affected sale’s amount after giving discount, and the discount value will be passed dynamically through slicer using What If parameter.
+Lets create a measure named Amount After Discount that will returns the affected sales amount after applying discount, and the discount value will be passed dynamically through slicer using What If parameter.